ShengHuaWu/SimpleApiClient/README.md

 ## Simple iOS API client with Alamofire
 Most of the iOS applications have to communicate with their backend servers, in order to manipulate their data.
 My purpose is to implement a simple API client example with [_Alamofire_](https://github.com/Alamofire/Alamofire) , which is a very famous Swift third party library.
-In this article, I will create one endpoint with two different HTTP methods, and show how to take the advantage of _Alamofire_ to send HTTP requests.
-Please note that this article adopts Swift 2.2, Xcode 7.3 and Alamofire 3.4.1.
+In this article, I will create one endpoint with two different HTTP methods, and show how to take the advantage of Alamofire to send HTTP requests.
+I will demonstrate how to write unit tests for our API client in the end of this article as well.

+This article is designed for developers who are familiar with iOS networking layer and Alamofire.
+Furthermore, please note that this article adopts Swift 2.2, Xcode 7.3 and Alamofire 3.4.1.

 ### Implementation
 #### Endpoint